-Did you know that during the 2016 – 2017 academic year, the Mount Holyoke Career Development Center hosted more than 30 employers on-campus for information sessions, including Google, McKinsey & Company, Barclays and Teach for America?
+Did you know that every year the Mount Holyoke Career Development Center hosts dozens of employers on-campus for information sessions, including Google, McKinsey & Company, Barclays and Teach for America?

 Fall is an especially busy time for these events, which provide an excellent opportunity for you to meet employers — and for them to meet you!
 If you’ve never been to an information session before, or have attended one but weren’t quite sure if you were “doing it right,” here are some pointers from our external relations experts.

 “What do you want to do when you grow up?”
 Chances are you’ve been answering some version of this question since you were little.
 By tossing out an old standby of an answer, picking from a rotation of favorites or voicing whatever suddenly popped into your capricious mind.
 To the delight, amusement or surprise of your audience.
 As kids will do!

 Now you are here at college.
 And this question may loom larger than it ever has before.
 Especially if you don’t know the answer!
 Perhaps what you thought you wanted has changed, or the world and your understanding of it has changed.
 Or maybe you’ve determined to find — but have yet to uncover — the thing that gives you real and meaningful purpose.